QKEY-FOUNDER/quantumkey-protocol/README.md

 QuantumKey Protocol is not a blockchain, not a DAO framework, and not a trust authority.
 It is a **foundational protocol layer** that enables accountable execution, governance, and coordination across humans, agents, and systems — without centralized control.

+## Choose your path

+QuantumKey Protocol is designed to be approached from different perspectives.
+Select the path that best matches your role and intent.

+### 👩‍💻 Engineers & Builders

+If you want to understand **how QKP works in practice**:

+- Run the executable reference flow
+  `node examples/reference-flow.js`

+- Read the annotated walkthrough
+  `examples/REFERENCE_FLOW.md`

+- Explore the core primitives
+  `src/graph/`
+  `src/identity/`
+  `src/policy/`

+The reference flow is a **living, executable specification** of the protocol.

+---

+### 🧠 Researchers & Architects

+If you want to understand **why QKP exists and how it is designed**:

+- Read the whitepaper
+  `docs/WHITEPAPER.md`

+- Study the protocol specification
+  `docs/protocol-spec.md`

+- Review the technical cross-reference map
+  Appendix B (WHITEPAPER.md)

+---

+### 🛡️ Auditors & Governance Designers

+If you want to understand **verifiability, accountability, and trust separation**:

+- Review conformance coverage
+  `docs/conformance.md`

+- Inspect the trust policy and attestation layer
+  `src/policy/`

+- Review acceptance and attestation examples
+  `examples/conformance-c19.js`
+  `examples/conformance-c20.js`

 ---

 ## 🧭 Overview